Bari Weiss: Personal life

-Weiss prefers not to label her sexual orientation but has stated that although she had been married to a man, she is mostly attracted to women.
+Weiss prefers not to label her sexual orientation.
+She has said that although she was once married to a man, she is mostly attracted to women.
 While attending Columbia University, she had an on-and-off relationship with comedian Kate McKinnon.
-She also dated Ariel Beery, with whom she had co-founded Columbians for Academic Freedom.
+Weiss also dated Ariel Beery, with whom she co-founded Columbians for Academic Freedom.
 From 2013 to 2016, Weiss was married to environmental engineer Jason Kass.
-Since 2018, Weiss has been in a relationship with Nellie Bowles,Gilbert, Andrew (March 2, 2021)."S.F.-raised journalist's path to Judaism started on a date with Bari Weiss."
-J. The Jewish News of Northern California.
-Retrieved November 11, 2021. a former tech reporter for The New York Times.
-The couple have since married, and have a daughter, born in 2022.
+Since 2018, she has been in a relationship with Nellie Bowles, a former tech reporter for The New York Times.
+They have since married and have two children.